WClifford1/javaMortgageCalculator/README.md

 ### First Java Program

-<p>Very simple mortgage calculator</p>
+<p>Mortgage calculator from https://codewithmosh.com/ tutorial.</p>

-<p>Gets the principle, annual interest rate and period in years and returns the monthly repayment amount.</p>
+<p>Users enter the principle, annual interest rate and period in years and are returned the monthly repayment amount.</p>